Jaymon/.vim/README.md

 # My gVIM Environment Settings Files

 This is how I roll with gVim.
-Here for my convenience so I can easily keep my vim environment consistent across multiple machines.
+This is here for my convenience so I can easily keep my vim environment consistent across multiple machines.

 ## Plugins